-Created – when was the candidate created (YYYY-MM-DD), date when he/she applied
+Created – when was the candidate created (YYYY-MM-DD), date when they applied.

 Summary – candidate summary.
-A short description about the candidate.
+A short description of the candidate.

 Tags – values that can distinguish one candidate from another.
 Something specific that can help you search and filter candidates easier

 Cover Letter – candidate’s cover letter text

 SourceType - a source of the application that you want to import.
 The list of available source types can be seen if you hover over the SourceType header of the CSV template.

 SourceSubType - depending on the SourceType, you will need to enter additional information regarding the source of the application.
 If you hover your mouse cursor over the SourceSubType header of the CSV template, you will see what you need to enter, depending on different SourceTypes.

 Resume – the name of the candidate’s resume file.
 Please note, the value that you enter here needs to match the CVs name in the ZIP file.

 File – the name of the candidate’s file.
 It can be an additional certificate or some other document that you wish to save for this candidate.